kubernetes/kops/docs/cluster_spec.md

 This will install [CoreDNS](https://coredns.io/) instead of kube-dns.

 **Note:** If you are upgrading to CoreDNS, kube-dns will be left in place and must be removed manually (you can scale the kube-dns and kube-dns-autoscaler deployments in the `kube-system` namespace to 0 as a starting point).
 The `kube-dns` Service itself should be left in place, as this retains the ClusterIP and eliminates the possibility of DNS outages in your cluster.
-If you would like to continue autoscaling, update the `kube-dns-autoscaler` Deployment container command for `--target=Deployment/kube-dns` to be `--target=Deployment/coredns`.

 ### kubeControllerManager
 This block contains configurations for the `controller-manager`.